felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Thanks to Benoît Dicaire for his mentorship, for introducing me to VanityURL, the Hugo bookshelf, and the Cornell note taking system.
 I don't know where you find all this stuff, but please keep it coming!

+Thanks to Avril Guarino for providing beautiful illustrations.

 Thanks to my friends and colleagues at Portage Cybertech for making every day filled with joy and meaning.

 Thanks to  all who gave me their book recommendations over the years.
 I am lucky to be surrounded by so many curious and brilliant people.
 Never stop sharing your knowledge with others!